engin100/950/labs/lab-6.md

 Broadly, the workflow in Altium is divided up into three steps: Schematic, PCB, and Design Rule Check.
 The Schematic step is where you lay out the electrical schematic of your board.
 Using all the components, you define how they connect to each other, ground, and power.
 The PCB step is where you make the physical layout of those components on the board.
 The electrical connections you set up in the schematic are shown for your reference, and you lay them down on your PCB physically as traces.
 That is, each trace you set corresponds to an electrical connection you outlined in your Schematic.
 The Design Rule Check step is when the software looks over your work and makes sure you aren't committing any errors or contradictions.
 This is inevitably the most frustrating part of using Altium, because you think you've done everything right, and the software is here to tell you that you haven't.
 It is important to note that design rule checks do not check whether you laid out your board the way you wanted, they will not notice if you accidentally connected your temperature sensor to your pressure sensor instead of the Arduino.
 You must double check this yourself.
 The design rule checks only check if your design rules are violating the physical and electrical laws associated with making a PCB.

 To get started:
-- Downloaded the new e100_libraries zip file
+- Downloaded the new e100_libraries zip file.
+[Here is the library.](https://drive.google.com/file/d/13q4CNdzr3JQKjOwI74BpWaEOPLYcpaI_/view?usp=drive_link)
 - Uncompress it.
 - In altium, select new project.
 Choose a place in Documents (**not public documents...**)  The name should make sense!
 Include team number in name!
 - Drag and drop the 4 library files from the extracted file folder into your project.
 It may ask about extracting libraries.
 Extract them.